strace - trace system calls and signals

 - --summary-only

-- Count time, calls, and errors for each system call and report a summary on
+- Counts time, calls, and errors for each system call and report a summary

-time (CPU time spent running in the kernel) independent of wall clock
+(CPU time spent in the kernel), which is independent of wall clock time.

-time.
-If -c is used with -f, only aggregate totals for all
+If -c is used with -f, only aggregate totals for all traced

 - -C